-There is no special tax regime for UCITS, beyond that already described under question 4.2.
+There is no special tax regime for UCITS beyond that already described under question 4.2.

-Dr. Marcel Bartnik works in the position of partner, in the Investment Funds practice of GSK Stockmann in Luxembourg.
-He has worked in Luxembourg since 2005, and is admitted as a lawyer both in Germany and Luxembourg.
-He is a graduate of the Saarland University in Saarbrücken (Germany), where he also obtained his Ph.D., of the Centre Juridique Franco-Allemand and of the University Aix-Marseille III, where he obtained a Diplôme d'Etudes Approfondies.
-Before joining GSK Stockmann, Marcel worked at an international law firm, as well as at a renowned Luxembourg law firm.
-Marcel advises institutional and private clients on the structuring and setting up of Luxembourg investment vehicles in all asset classes, as well as assisting investors with due diligence processes on fund products.
-His experience includes UCITS, specialised investment funds (SIFs), investment companies in risk capital (SICAR), reserved alternative investment funds (RAIFs), management companies and alternative investment fund managers (AIFMs).
-He speaks fluent German, English and French.
-Marcel is an active member of the Association of the Luxembourg Fund Industry (ALFI).
+Michael Kirsch works in the position of a senior associate in the Investment Funds practice of GSK Stockmann in Luxembourg.
+He has worked in Luxembourg since 2006, and is admitted as a lawyer both in Germany and Luxembourg.
+He is a graduate of Ludwig Maximilian University in Munich (Germany) and of Paris II Panthéon-Assas University, where he obtained a Licence en Droit.
+Before joining GSK Stockmann, Michael worked at a renowned Luxembourg law firm.
+Michael advises institutional and private clients on the structuring and setting up of Luxembourg investment vehicles in all asset classes, as well as assisting investors with due diligence processes on fund products.
+His experience includes UCITS, specialised investment funds ("SIFs"), investment companies in risk capital ("SICAR"), reserved alternative investment funds ("RAIFs"), management companies and alternative investment fund managers ("AIFMs").
+He speaks fluent German, English and French and has a basic knowledge of Spanish.

-GSK Stockmann 44, Avenue John F. Kennedy L-1855 Luxembourg Tel: +352 271 802 80 Email: marcel.bartnik@gsk-lux.com URL: www.gsk-lux.com
+GSK Stockmann 44, Avenue John F. Kennedy

+Luxembourg

+Tel: +352 271 802 72

+Email: michael.kirsch@gsk-lux.com

+URL: www.gsk-lux.com

 Dr. Marcus Peter heads the Investment Funds and Private Equity practice of GSK Stockmann in Luxembourg.
 He has worked as a lawyer in Germany since 2004, and in Luxembourg since 2005.
 He obtained his LL.M. and Ph.D. degrees from the European Institute in Saarbruecken, Germany.
-Prior to joining GSK Stockmann in Luxembourg, Marcus Peter worked for a Luxembourg law firm from 2004 to 2016 (the latter four years as partner).
+Prior to joining GSK Stockmann in Luxembourg, Marcus Peter worked for a Luxembourg law firm from 2004 to 2016 (the latter four years as a partner).
 Since 2016, he has been a partner at GSK Stockmann in Luxembourg.
 Marcus Peter is an expert in Luxembourg Investment Funds & Private Equity Law, Mergers & Acquisitions and Corporate Law.
 He speaks German, English, French and Russian.
-Marcus Peter is a member of the Luxembourg Private Equity Association (LPEA), Chinese-Luxembourgish Chamber of Commerce, DAV Luxembourg, EVER and CBBL (Cross Border Business Lawyers).
+Marcus Peter is a member of the Luxembourg Private Equity Association ("LPEA"), Chinese-Luxembourgish Chamber of Commerce, DAV Luxembourg, EVER and Cross Border Business Lawyers ("CBBL").

+GSK Stockmann

-GSK Stockmann 44, Avenue John F. Kennedy L-1855 Luxembourg
+44, Avenue John F. Kennedy

-Tel:

-+352 271 802 50
+L-1855 Luxembourg Tel: +352 271 802 50